klantle/watchdogs/README.md

 # - Steps:
 #   1. Go to https://github.com/features/codespaces
 #   2. Open a repository you want to work with
-#   3. Click "Code" > "Codespaces" > "Create Codespaces on main/dev"
+#   3. Click "Code" > "Codespaces" > "Create Codespaces on main"
-#   4. Choose main/dev branch and open in Browser mode
+#   4. Choose main branch and open in Browser mode
 # - This allows a lightweight Linux-like environment without installing Termux
 # - Simple usage: you can run shell, git, and code directly in the browser